XXYZB/VSNet/README.md

 ![alt text](https://github.com/XXYZB/VSNet/blob/main/mask.png)

-## Dataset Availability:
-<span style="color: purple;"> The dataset is available upon request.
-To obtain access, please fill out the provided chart and send it to us via email.
-We will process your request and share the dataset accordingly. </span>

 ## Introduction

 VSNet is a multi-task learning model designed for accurate segmentation of hepatic and portal veins from CT images.
 Key innovations include: